What is Equity Value?

 The reason P/E ratio is more meaningful than enterprise value multiples is that banks and financial institutions use debt differently than other companies and interest is a major component of a bank’s revenue.
 Furthermore, it is extremely hard to differentiate between the operating and financing activities of such institutions.
 These institutions are valued using metrics such as Price/Earnings and Price/Book value.

-For intrinsic valuation, dividend discount models and models are used instead of a traditional DCF model (a form of financial modeling).
+For intrinsic valuation, dividend discount models are used instead of a traditional DCF model (a form of financial modeling).
 A dividend discount model is based on projecting a company’s dividends per share using projected EPS.
 It involves discounting these dividends using the cost of equity to get the NPV of future dividends.
 The next step involves calculating the terminal value based on P/BV multiple in the final year and discounting it back to its NPV.
 Finally, sum the present values of dividends and the present value of the terminal value to calculate the company’s net present value per share.
 Sometimes, a future share price valuation is also used, which is again based on projecting a company’s share price based on P/E multiples of comparable companies and then discounting it back to present value.

 Thank you for reading this guide to calculating the market value of equity for a firm.
 To keep learning and advancing your career, CFI has created a wide range of resources to help you become a world-class financial analyst: